I thought I better share with you today's Dog Problem Consultation as it does affect more than a few dogs (particularly in the USA):

 Each of these points could be detailed in a book on its own (but you wouldn't buy it, so I won't write it).
 It's enough that you note that each and every of the above points contributes to the outbreak and the progression of Degenerative Myelopathy (explained right there in the linked article).
 Conversely, if you change about the above points what you can still change, then you will help your dog regardless whether it is DM or not.

 You say your allopathic vet also mentioned "or it might be neurological".
 Well, DM is a neurological disorder, Kevin.
 Neurological means affecting the nerves.
 That's what DM does.
 This makes clear that your present vet thinks of DM as a disease.
-But DM is no disease, DM is an autoimmune disorder.
+But DM is no disease, DM is a disorder!

 Frankly, if it was me (and you asked me): I wouldn't waste money on an average allopathic vet and on a neurologist in this case.
 I would do what I explained above.
 And if you want a genuine expert's advice on Prednisolone and other steroids - and on MUCH MUCH else relating to dog health (and people health too!) - then study Interview and Review 4 of the Dog Expert Interview Series with Reviews.
 Contrary to your vet bills this you can do for pennies.
 And this truly is life-saving.
 Many years.